 - Sage leaf oil — Soothes temporary irritations and eliminates toxins.

-- Tea tree oil — Helps calm temporary redness and unclog pores.
+- Tea tree oil — Calms temporary redness and unclog pores.

-- Aloe vera — Provides soothing antioxidant support, moisturizes skin.
+- Aloe vera — Soothes and moisturizes the skin.

-- Clay — Helps to detoxify and cleanse.
+- Clay — Works to detoxify and purify.

 Facial toner might be one of those skin care products you’re tempted to skip, but it can make a world of difference when it comes to keeping your skin revitalized and refreshed.

-There are lots of reasons to use toner, including that it serves as a temporary tightener, minimizing the appearance of pores and freeing skin from dirt, oil, and impurities.
+There are lots of reasons to use toner, including that it serves to restore balance after cleansing, adding hydration, and freeing skin from dirt, oil, and impurities.
 It creates an extra clean base for the rest of your products to properly absorb.

 Natural toner options include:

-- Witch hazel — Helps balance natural oils and promote a smooth, even skin tone.
+- Witch hazel — Helps balance natural oils.

 - Clary sage — Cleanses and energizes skin.